whhone/jeetou/README.md

 ## Usage
 ### 0) Understand the mkv file and select the subtitle
 mkv is a container of audio, video and subtitle.
 It could contains multiple subtitle of different languages.
-The first thing to do is to select the desired subtitle.
+The first thing to do is to find the desired subtitle.
 ```
 mkvinfo <mkvfile>
 ```